 Whale Sharks are big fish and as such can only be found in deep water.
 The tour will go beyond the reef to a depth where you won't be able to see the sea floor.
 To swim with the Whale Sharks all participants MUST BE physically fit and capable of pulling themselves up and out of the water.
-All Whale Shark participants must be confident swimming in the ocean.
+All Whale Shark participants must be confident swimming in the ocean and be able to swim 200m unassisted.
 The crew on board are the experts and listening to them will ensure your safety.
 Some days can be rough, so we do recommend anti-nausea tablets if you a prone to sea sickness.